 Advancing the diagnostic understanding of the sacroiliac joint and minimally invasive surgery for certain causes of SI joint disorders.

-SI-BONE developed an innovative, patented implant for some causes of SI joint pain.
+SI-BONE has developed an innovative, patented implant for some causes of SI joint pain.
 The iFuse Implant System® provides a less invasive alternative to traditional sacroiliac (SI) joint fusion surgery.
-The iFuse Implant System uses the same titanium implant technology that has been used in the ENDO-FUSE System in over 1,000 patient cases.
-SI-BONE is managed by an experienced team of executives from Kyphon, Medtronic, INBONE, Saint Francis and several start up orthopedic and spine companies.
+The iFuse Implant System uses the same titanium implant technology that has been used in the ENDO-FUSE System.
+To date, more than 55,000 minimally invasive surgical SI joint fusions have been performed with the iFuse Implant System by more than 2,400 surgeons worldwide.

 According to the National Institute of Neurological Disorders and Stroke (a division of NIH), "Americans spend at least $50 billion each year on low back pain."
 Low back pain is the most common cause of job-related disability and a leading contributor to missed work.
-Several leading orthopedic publications over the last few years have stated that anywhere from 15-25% of all low back pain is SI joint in origin.
-According to a study by Bernard and Kirkaldy-Willis, over twenty two percent (22%) of individuals who presented with lower back pain actually had sacroiliac (SI) joint pain.
-A wealth of published clinical literature indicates that sacroiliac (SI) joint pain frequently mimics discogenic or radicular low back pain, resulting in many patients receiving lumbar fusion instead of sacroiliac (SI) joint fusion.*
+Several leading orthopedic publications over the last few years have stated that anywhere from 15-30% of all low back pain is SI joint in origin.1,2,3,4,5

 SI-BONE is a proud member of the following organizations: